alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 ### Definitions and Assumptions

 - To answer the first question, we must clearly identify what is meant by *popularity* and how can we best measure it.
-Since we only have a single data point per segment for each reservation, for the purposes of this report, it be measured by the number of reservations made by any given segment.
+Since we only have a single data point per segment for each reservation, for the purposes of this report, it will be measured by the number of reservations made by any given segment.
 More specifically, we will look at the relative percentage of reservations made by booking rate for each group in each segment.
 Alternatively, if we had acces to demographical information of each guest in the reservation, measuring popularity as 'Number of Reservations' times 'Number of Guests' would yield a larger sample size, which would increase the confidence in the results.

     Additionally, in this case, we will include all reservations in the analysis, even cancelled reservations.
 Given that we assume the interest to stay was present, but the reservation got cancelled due to an unforeseen event.
 That being said however, interest was established.
 Which could be argued that it counts towards contributing to popularity of a booking rate.
 Furthermore, it stands to reason that reservations under the Fully Flexible rate are highly impacted by cancellations.
 If we did not include cancellations, correctly gauging interest in preferences like flexibility would not be possible due to survivorship bias.